CanopyTax/kremling.js.org/docs/README.md

 # Kremling
-Kremling is an npm library for doing css with React.
+Kremling is an npm library for writing css with React.
 It uses [React hooks](https://reactjs.org/hooks), is only 4kb gzipped, and requires no changes to your webpack config or build process.

 [Kremling Github page](https://github.com/CanopyTax/kremling)